Personal Finance

 Protect yourself from disaster

 Throughout life’s stages, there are several risks that can impact the value of your human capital.
-During each of these stages, different risks may be more prevalent.
-Premature death, disability, and malpractice/liability risks can all be reduced by implementing an effective risk management plan.
+However, during each of these stages, different risks may be more prevalent.
+Effective risk management plans can reduce premature death, disability, and malpractice/liability risks.

 Start by identifying the risk you are trying to protect against.
 Is the risk a temporary one or permanent?
-Next, what strategy is best used to manage the risk: risk avoidance, risk reduction, risk retention, or risk transfer.
+Next, determine the best risk management strategy: risk avoidance, risk reduction, risk retention, or risk transfer.
 Avoiding or reducing an activity could help eliminate some risk.
 Though, in most cases you will be required to decide how much risk to retain (self-insurance) and how much to transfer to another party (by purchasing insurance).

 Review your coverage regularly and adjust your risk management strategies as needed.
 Life events such as: marriage, purchasing a home, starting a family, and starting a new job, can serve as helpful reminders to reassess the risks before they can derail your financial foundation.